 Latin and Greek origin.
 Europa, Europe, often explained as "broad face," from eurys

 "face."
 Some suggest a possible semantic origin by the Sumerian

 with the meaning of "darkness" and "to go down, set" (in reference

 to the sun), which would parallel Orient.

 , the southern Pacific Islands and Australia,

 , in Greek: antarktikos

 Other Names for the Continents.

-, in parts of Central and South America and the islands in the Caribbean; ("Latin" here is used as a designation for "people whose languages descend from Latin" especially Spanish, and Portuguese; see also: Languages of the World
+, in parts of Central and South America and the islands in the Caribbean.
+"Latin" is used as a designation for "people whose languages descend from Latin" especially Spanish and Portuguese; see also: Languages of the World

 "New World" for North America.